Arthur Ongley: Cricket career

-It was in Oamaru where he learned his cricket.
+Ongley learned his cricket in Oamaru.
 After his time in Wellington, he moved to Napier, where he was coached by Albert Trott and represented Hawke's Bay in two first-class matches in 1901–02.
 He then moved to Hokitika in Westland, where, playing for the Hokitika team in local cricket in 1902–03, he took 55 wickets with his leg-spin for only 147 runs.
 Representing a Westland XXII against Lord Hawke's XI that season, on a matting pitch in Greymouth, he took 8 for 36 off 23 overs, bowling unchanged throughout the innings, and dismissed the English team for 69 in the first innings after Westland had made 111.

 The New Zealand Prime Minister Richard Seddon, who was also Hokitika's member of parliament, sent Ongley a telegram of congratulations.
 Noting Ongley's accuracy and his ability to turn the ball either way, the English batsman Pelham Warner suggested he be considered for the New Zealand team to play Lord Hawke's XI.
 He was selected for the South Island team against Lord Hawke's XI a few weeks later but bowled only six overs for one wicket.

 Ongley moved back to the North Island, this time to Feilding.
 He represented Manawatu at cricket from 1906 to 1935.
 He played in the first-ever match in the Hawke Cup in December 1910, bowling unchanged through both innings and taking 5 for 13 and 7 for 84 in Manawatu's victory over Wairarapa.
 He was a member of the Manawatu team that held the Hawke Cup from February 1928 to March 1930.

 He served as President of the New Zealand Cricket Council.
 He was a fervent advocate for the interests of the Minor Associations of New Zealand cricket from 1923 until finally, in 1950–51, the Central Districts team was admitted to the Plunket Shield.
 He was president of the Central Districts Cricket Association from 1949 to 1955 and was known as the father of Central Districts cricket.

 Rugby career

-He represented North Otago, Hokitika and Manawatu at rugby union.
+Ongley represented North Otago, Hokitika and Manawatu at rugby union.
 In 1938 he became president of the New Zealand Rugby Union.
 Ongley Park in Palmerston North is named after him.

 Legal career

 Ongley joined the clerical staff at the courthouse in Palmerston North in August 1904, having come from Hokitika.
 He qualified as a solicitor in 1906, when he was admitted by the Chief Justice, Robert Stout, during a sitting of the Supreme Court in Palmerston North, and resigned from the court staff and set himself up as a solicitor in Darragh's building in Feilding facing Manchester Square.
 At the same time, he moved from Palmerston North to Feilding.
 He qualified as a barrister in 1911.
 He became Crown Solicitor in Palmerston North.
-He was appointed an Officer of the Order of the British Empire in the 1959 New Year Honours in recognition of his services to the law.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal, and he was appointed an Officer of the Order of the British Empire in the 1959 New Year Honours in recognition of his services to the law.